cnerg/cnerg.github.com/source/people/pphw.rst

 organization created to provide unique opportunities to young professionals in all fields of nuclear science & technology.
-Paul has been active in the `American Nuclear Society <http://www.ans.org>`_ for over 15 years, including membership in various committees and chairing the Student Sections Committee and the Special Committee on Electronic Communications and Publications.
-Paul also represented the ANS and NA-YGN at the `international climate change negotiations
+Paul has been active in the `American Nuclear Society <http://www.ans.org>`_ for over 20 years, and currently serves on its Board of Directors.
+Paul also represented the
+ANS and NA-YGN at the `international climate change negotiations
 <http://unfccc.int/>`_ in Buenos Aires, Argentina (1998), and Bonn,
 Germany (1999).
 He is a member of the American and Canadian Nuclear